ProSiebenSat.1 says could sell a stake in Maxdome streaming service

 The German video streaming market is expected to grow, albeit from a smaller base than other European countries, and it has become more competitive after U.S. streaming service Netflix launched there in September.

-The video on demand market is expected to expand to about 480 million euros (382.53 million pounds) by 2018, up from 198 million euros last year, according to data from lobby group Bundesverband Audiovisuelle Medien.
+The video on demand market is expected to expand to about 480 million euros ($600 million) by 2018, up from 198 million euros last year, according to data from lobby group Bundesverband Audiovisuelle Medien.

 That will amount to nearly a third of the total video market, which includes DVD and Blue-ray disc sales and is expected to be worth about 1.7 billion euros by 2018.